frePPLe/frepple/doc/user-guide/user-interface/plan-analysis/performance-indicator-report.rst

     lateness (being the quantity planned late multiplied by the delay in days).

 * | **Operation**
-  | The total number of operationplans as well the summed up quantity is shown.
+  | The report displays the total quantity and number of planned operations.

 * | **Resource**
-  | The total resource consumption is displayed.
+  | The report displays the total resource consumption.
 The consumption is defined
     as the load size * load duration in days.

 * | **Material**